zshipko/zenon-build/README.md

 - `disable_cache` - Rebuild every time
 - `flags` - Compiler/linker flags for this target
 - `compilers` - List of compiler names to use (e.g., `[clang, clang++]`)

+Note: For some languages (like OCaml and Haskell) the `files` will need to be manually ordered for dependency resolution if you're using multiple files.

 ### Flag configuration